 Datasets

 A dataset is a collection of examples we want our AI application to answer correctly.
-Each dataset example has:
+Datasets are stored here.

 Experiments

-An experiment measures the quality of your LLM / RAG pipeline for each dataset example, using a variety of scores.
-Experiments are typically run from a script outside of your AI application.
+An experiment measures the quality of your Prompt, RAG & AI agent for each dataset example, using a variety of scores.
+You can see the results of your experiments in the experiments page.

 Scores